muffin-crusaders/angularjs-styleguide-snippets-es6/README.md

 # angularjs-styleguide-snippets package

-A set of AngularJS snippets based on John Papa's style guide.
+A set of AngularJS snippets based on John Papa's style guide in es6.

 ### Snippets